CloudSentrySystems/Documentation/SOPs/SOP_Security_Incident_Response.md

 ## Scope

-To establish a standardized and reliable method for performing regular security incident response procedures in [Your Organization Name]'s cloud computing infrastructure.
+To establish a standardized and reliable method for performing regular security incident response procedures in client's of Cloud Sentry cloud computing infrastructure.

 ## Responsibilities